 These moments could include: missing your step because of the uninvited stares directed at you, an unanticipated stream of tears, a sudden feeling of loss, not being served food or wine etc.

+It’s your ex’s wedding and you know the kind of people you would likely meet there.
+Dress hot but don’t look desperate.
 Choose a dress that shows off some curves, a shoe that flaunts your flawless legs, jewellery and bag that show off your awesome personality.

 If you don’t want to look like someone who is suffering from heartbreak, dress well but don’t look wayward.